Are you planning a trip to The Algarve? If so you should read this list of the top 27 Algarve beaches to explore!

 In a renovated historic building in the center of Lagos, Top City Hostel has a terrace with a swimming pool and sun loungers.
 And if you are looking for more comfort, you cannot go wrong with the Carvi Beach Hotel located right in front of the beach itself.

-See more hotel options on my post on where to stay in Lagos.
+See more hotel options in my post on where to stay in Lagos.

 Also known as Praia do Alvor Nascente, Três Irmãos Beach is a sheltered bay between rocks, located at the eastern end of the long sandy beach of Alvor, which extends for 4 miles without interruption.

-One of its highlights is to explore the very characteristic small cave.
+One of its highlights is exploring the very characteristic small cave.
 And the low tide gives access to Prainha while allowing walks through the coves and creeks.